Gaze up at the stars from one of these Bay Area vantage points.

 - Packing a picnic?
 Alpine Pond has two tables on its shore.

 - Parking along Page Mill Road is plentiful.

 Corona Heights Park

-Sandwiched the Castro and Haight-Ashbury, Corona Heights Park is a somewhat enigmatic green space, even to locals.
+Sandwiched between the Castro and Haight-Ashbury, Corona Heights Park is a somewhat enigmatic green space, even to locals.
 Swaths of checkerbloom, California poppies, and more wildflowers sit between towering evergreens, and when the sun retreats beneath the horizon, the park offers sweeping vistas of a lit-up SF and, weather permitting, a starry Bay Area sky.
-The base of the hill always sits 300 feet above sea level, but hike the dirt trail up to the peak, which will put you at 520 feet above the tide. // Roosevelt Way and Museum Way, (Buena Vista), sfrecpark.org
+The base of the hill always sits 300 feet above sea level, but hiking the dirt trail up to the peak will put you at 520 feet above the tide. // Roosevelt Way and Museum Way, (Buena Vista), sfrecpark.org

 - Wear your favorite hiking shoes, the rocky outcrops can be strenuous.

 - Embrace your phone's flashlight—the trails are somewhat tricky to navigate at night.

 Muir Woods Beach Overlook